JohnnyGOX17/john-gentile-website/kb/security/app_sw_network-security.md

 * Mount the resultant unlocked drive with `$ sudo mount /dev/mapper/encrypted_drive /media/encrypted_drive`.
   + You might need to change permissions on the mount folder to your user with `$ sudo chown -R username:group directory`.

+## Tools

+* [Wireshark](https://www.wireshark.org/): prolific network protocol analyzer, packet capture and traffic visualization tool.
+* [pwntools](https://docs.pwntools.com/en/stable/) is a CTF framework and exploit development library.
+Written in Python, it is designed for rapid prototyping and development, and intended to make exploit writing as simple as possible.

 ## References